alexvw/validateme/README.md

   - `email`
   - `ssn`
   - `telephone`
-- **data-validateme-req-group**: A number or string group that needs at least one member to have non-empty value.
+- **data-validateme-req-group**: (Optional) A number or string group that needs at least one member to have non-empty value.
 For example, if you set `data-validateme-req-group="names"` on three fields, all three would fail validation until at least one had a value.
-- **data-validateme-allornone-group**: A number or string group that requires all members to be either empty or non-empty.
+- **data-validateme-allornone-group**: (Optional) A number or string group that requires all members to be either empty or non-empty.
 For example, if there are 4 members of this group, and one becomes non-empty, all members will fail until they all are also non-empty.

-###Comparators
+###Comparators  (Optional)
 The ability to set a greater-than-or-equal-to (gte) parameter on an input, and it would validate only if gte a field or value.
 Same for less-than (lt).
 Can be combined to create complex ranges of allowed values.
 Works on dates, numerics, alphanumerics, alphas.
 Not recommended on email, ssn or telephone fields.
 Syntax is a little more complex than the rest, but it works like this:
 - **data-validateme-gte-field**: Pass in the id of another input, and it will only validate if the value is greater than or equal to the other field
 - **data-validateme-lt-field**: Same as above, but less than.